On-Campus Student Housing

 Housing During Semester Breaks

 Residents who would like to stay on campus during SCC breaks must receive approval from the Residence Life Manager or Dean of Students.
 If a resident’s permanent home address is more than 1,000 miles from campus, break housing is available free of charge for short breaks within a term or between terms if continuing (not including the summer break).
 If a resident’s permanent address is within 1,000 miles of campus, then a daily rate will be assessed (prorated based on the semester rate), if staying on campus is approved.
 Residents who would like to stay for break housing must sign a Break Housing Contract in the Residence Life Office.
 By signing a Break Housing Contract, residents agree to continue to follow all housing and college policies during the term break.
 Residents who have registered for housing for the next academic semester may leave their personal belongings in their room.
 This applies to all break periods with the exception of the break following the spring semester (exceptions considered for those living on campus for the summer term on a case-by-case basis).
 The Residence Life Office does not accept responsibility for lost, stolen, or damaged property.

 Residence Hall Life Staff

 Each Residence Life Office (Beatrice and Milford) has a manager, assistant manager and a number of resident assistants (RAs) that vary from term to term.
-The RAs get reduced cost housing but have responsibilities for student safety and cleanliness and adherence to the SCC Student Code of Conduct and Housing rules and regulations.
-RAs are expected to treat residents with respect and be a good example for other students and guests.
+The RAs get reduced-cost housing but have responsibilities for student safety and cleanliness and adherence to the SCC Student Code of Conduct and Housing rules and regulations.
+RAs are expected to treat residents with respect and set a good example for other students and guests.